zhongyuchen/worm-assets/README.md

-# worm-3d
+# worm-assets
-A 3D model of C. elegans in MuJoCo
+3D models of C. elegans for MuJoCo

 ## Installation
 * install the project in editable mode from local project path